Pulok000/Django-Portfolio/README.md

 # Django-Portfolio
 This was my first web app  project which was completed back in January 2019.
-I was learning Django framework Since i had some knowledge about python.
+I was learning Django framework and created a simple portfolio site.
 The main aim was
 -->create a simple web app
 -->use API to collect random jokes
--->take user responses such as messages and basic personal Data -->Add username in Jokes
+-->take user responses such as messages and basic personal Data
+-->Add username in Jokes
 -->host the web app on Heroku

 Overview:

 ![Screenshot 2021-09-06 at 19-03-15 Poka's potfolio](https://user-images.githubusercontent.com/30721770/132222065-94d867c6-78ed-4d81-99a0-da6047b8a38e.png)